-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 DAC_offset ena SLFTST_err mask FIFO_err mask Pattern_err mask SwapAB_out B_equals_A SW_sync SW_sync_sel 0 1 1 1 0 0 0 0
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 DAC_offset ena SLFTST_err mask FIFO_err mask Pattern_err mask Reserved Reserved SW_sync SW_sync_sel 0 1 1 1 0 0 0 0

-DAC_offset_ena: When set, the values of OffsetA(12:0) and OffsetB(12:0) in CONFIG12 through CONFIG15 registers are summed into the DAC-A and DAC-B data paths.
+DAC_offset_ena: When set, the values of OffsetA(12:0) in CONFIG12 through CONFIG13 registers are summed into the DAC-A data path.
 This provides a system-level offset adjustment capability that is independent of the input data.
 SLFTST_err_mask: When set, masks out the SLFTST_err bit in STATUS4 register.
 Refer to Digital Self Test Mode section for details on SLFTST operation.
 FIFO_err_mask: When set, masks out the FIFO_err bit in STATUS4 register.
 Pattern_err_mask: When set, masks out the Pattern err bit in STATUS4 register.
-SwapAB_out: When set, the A/B data paths are swapped prior to routing to the DAC-A and DAC-B outputs.
-B_equals_A: When set, the data routed to DAC-A is also routed to DAC-B. This allows wire OR'ing of the two DAC outputs together at the board level to create a 2X drive strength single DAC output.
+Reserved (Bit 3): Set to '0' for proper operation.
+Reserved (Bit 2): Set to '0' for proper operation.
 SW_sync: This bit can be used as a substitute for the LVDS external SYNC input pins for both synchronization and transmit enable control.
 SW_sync_sel: When set, the SW_sync bit is used as the only synchronization input and the LVDS external SYNC input pins are ignored.